Skip to main content

 Park History

-Designation as a Special Area of Conservation recognized Lough Lurgeen Bog as one of Ireland's most important remaining raised bog complexes.
-The site's protection acknowledges Ireland's international responsibility for conserving raised bog habitat, of which it holds a significant proportion of European resources.
-Management aims to maintain and restore favorable conservation status for the site's qualifying habitats including active raised bog and bog woodland.
+Designation as a Special Area of Conservation in 1997 recognised Lough Lurgeen Bog as one of Ireland's most important remaining raised bog complexes.
+[1] The site's protection acknowledges Ireland's international responsibility for conserving raised bog habitat, of which it holds a significant proportion of European resources.
+Management aims to maintain and restore favourable conservation status for the site's qualifying habitats including active raised bog and bog woodland.
 Restrictions on turf cutting have been controversial locally but are essential for preserving the bog's ecological value.

 Major Trails And Attractions